haiwen/seafile-user-manual/en/drive_client/drive_client_for_win10.md

 ### How do I clean the cache?

-You can manually choose which folders or files to be cached locally.
-If you find a folder consumes too much space, just choose to "Free up space" on that folder and all cached files in that folder will be cleaned.
-There is no need to set cache cleaning time and cache size limit as in SeaDrive 1.0.
-Because placeholders are just normal files created on your local disk, your cache size is only limited by the available disk space on your computer.
+Since seadrive will automatically free up space when the cache size exceeds the limit, you don't need to clean the cache.
+You can also choose to "Free up space" on a folder or a flie and the cached files will be cleaned.

 ### How to remove left-over SeaDrive shortcuts in Windows Explorer?

-The "SeaDrive" shortcut in Windows Explorer won't disappear after you exit SeaDrive program or switch Seafile accounts in SeaDrive.
-This is an intended behavior.
-You don't need to remove them if you still need to access the account later.
+In general, when an account is deleted, the left-over SeaDrive shortcut associated with the account is also deleted.

 In some corner cases, the "SeaDrvie" shortcut will be left-over in Windows Explorer and you want to remove it.